worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 During the pilot the questions did not change, we saw a dip in reponses, and occasionally results that triggered change.
 Without this tool the difficulties may have gone unnoticed and the health of our team would have suffered.

-We decided on the following questions, all with a comments section and Red, Amber, Green (RAG) status.
+We decided on the following questions, all with a comments section and RAG status.

-Am I independent?
+- Am I independent?
-Am I supported?
+- Am I supported?
-Am I learning?
+- Am I learning?
-Am I happy with the pace?
+- Am I happy with the pace?

 These questions correlate with our goals for the program, this serves as a metric against our bets.

 We found that on occasion health/ morale of the team dropped, by exploring these concerns as soon as possible using a variety of tools alleviated the concerns.
-These include Hopes & fears, happiness revisited and the Spotify health check.
+These include Hopes & fears, happiness revisited and the [Spotify health check](https://engineering.atspotify.com/2014/09/squad-health-check-model/){:target="_blank"  rel="noreferrer"}.

 #### Showcase